Transatlantic Economy 2021

 Key sectors of the transatlantic economy are integrating as never before, underpinning a multi-trillion-dollar economy that generates millions of jobs on both sides of the Atlantic and is registering heightened growth opportunities, despite a whirlwind of political uncertainty about the direction of U.S., EU and UK policies.

-• what trade spats and Brexit mean for the transatlantic economy
+• what trade spats, COVID-19 and Brexit mean for the transatlantic economy

 • how U.S.-European commercial relations compare with those each has with China and other rising powers

 • how the digital economy is powering economic relations, and